nicklockwood/GLView/README.md

     - (GLImage *)imageWithPremultipliedAlpha:(BOOL)premultipliedAlpha;

 Images that have translucent parts can either use premultiplied or non-premultiplied alpha. iOS typically uses premultiplied alpha when loading images and this is the default for non-PVR images.
 PVR images generated using Apple's command-line tools do not have premultiplied alpha, so for PVR images it is assumed that the image does not have premultiplied alpha.
 Some tools however have the option to generate PVR images with premultiplied alpha, and this is generally recommended to avoid odd black or white halos around opaque parts of the image, but since there is no way to detect this from the file format, these images may render incorrectly when loaded with GLImage.
 To correct this, use this method with a value of YES to create a version of the image that will render correctly.
 See the Premultiplied Alpha section below for more details.

+    - (GLImage *)imageWithBlendMode:(GLBlendMode)blendMode;

+This method can be used to create a copy of the image that uses a different blend mode.
+For details of the different blend modes available, check the blendMode property description above.

     - (GLImage *)imageWithOrientation:(UIImageOrientation)orientation;